Clifton Suspension Bridge, Bristol

 Brunel’s SS Great Britain

-Step onboard the most extraordinary time-machine, Brunel’s SS Great Britain, the world’s first great ocean liner!
-The brainchild of honorary Bristolian, Isambard Kingdom Brunel; this iconic steamship is the heart of this multi-award-winning visitor attraction.
-Don’t miss the Being Brunel museum, dedicated to the life and legacy of the innovative Victorian engineer.
-Plus, more adventurous travellers can ‘Go Aloft!’ by climbing the rigging (and get the best views of the Harbour!).
+Step aboard Brunel’s SS Great Britain and take a journey back in time on the world’s first great ocean liner!
+Designed by the brilliant Isambard Kingdom Brunel, this iconic steamship is at the heart of a multi-award-winning visitor attraction.
+Don’t miss the Being Brunel museum, which celebrates the life and achievements of this remarkable Victorian engineer.
+For a bit of adventure, try the 'Go Aloft!' experience, where you can climb the rigging and enjoy the best views of the Harbour!

 Things to do for kids